probmods/dippl/chapters/02-webppl.md

 ---

-WebPPL (pronounced 'web people'), is a small probabilistic programming language built on top of a (purely functional) subset of Javascript.
+WebPPL (pronounced 'web people') is a small probabilistic programming language built on top of a purely functional subset of Javascript.
 The language is intended to be simple to implement, fairly pleasant to write models in, and a good intermediate target for other languages, like [Church](https://probmods.org).
 This page documents the language, illustrating with some very simple examples.
 Further examples are presented in the [examples pages](../index.html#examples).

 ## The language: A subset of Javascript

-Following the notation from the [Mozilla Parser API](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API) our language consists of the subset of Javascript that can be built from the following syntax elements, shown with an `example`:
+Following the notation from the [Mozilla Parser API](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API), our language consists of the subset of Javascript that can be built from the following syntax elements, shown with an `example`:

 - *Program* - a complete program, consisting of a sequence of statements
 - *BlockStatement* - a sequence of statements surrounded by braces, `{ var x=1; var y=2; }`